phoid/Obstacle_detection/README.md

 As long as your 3d object is LAS, it should run.
 So any software that can do that will suffice

-### Linked a locally hosted database.
-We realize this is locally hosted, but we included this as proof of concept and also easy way to set up a database for the algorithm.
-Be sure to install Python Flask

 ### To run server:
 python server.py in CMD/Terminal, then running Daniel's algorithm will send to the database